 Children, dressed in snowsuits, who had been doing artwork in the Rathausplatz, came out and enjoyed all the goodies at the Christmas market afterward.

 The next day, we took a tour of the Schönbrunn Palace, a former imperial summer residence of the Habsburg monarchs.
-The market in front glowed with the huge Palace in the background.
+The market in front glowed with the Palace in the background.

 I couldn’t help but taste some of the sausages at the market including the famous Vienna sausage.